cafsantos/sendtest.email/README.md

 #### 🔒 Privacy

-On SendTest.Email there are no website analytics, emails are not tracked, and you don't need to sign up in order to use the tool.
+SendTest.Email uses no website analytics.
+Emails are not tracked, and you don't need to sign up in order to use the tool.

 ## Tooling